aws-samples/amazon-documentdb-samples/samples/python-bench02/README.md

 This sample applications performs an insert-only workload on Amazon DocumentDB instance-based clusters and elastic clusters with several configurable parameters.

 ## Requirements
-Python 3.6 or later
+Python 3.6 or later, pymongo
-pymongo

 ## Installation
 Clone the repository and go to the application folder: